 3.5.1.4 As part of the ARP, the Subdistrict will provide the information used to prepare the annual Sustainable Water Supply analysis.
-The ARP will also include details for all plans and/or programs the Subdistrict will implement to assist in assuring the requirements for a Sustainable Water Supply are being met, and will include, if necessary, measureable benchmarks the Subdistrict will use to demonstrate progress towards compliance.
+The ARP will also include details for all plans and/or programs the Subdistrict may implement to assist in assuring the requirements for a Sustainable Water Supply are being met, and will include, if necessary, measureable benchmarks the Subdistrict will use to demonstrate progress towards compliance.
 When necessary, and in addition to any other plans or programs the Subdistrict has implemented to assist in assuring a Sustainable Water Supply in the Confined Aquifer, the Subdistrict will: 1) create and enhance a program to require incremental reduction in groundwater withdrawals from Subdistrict and Contract Wells and/or 2) create and enhance a Confined Aquifer recharge program to offset groundwater withdrawals from Subdistrict and Contract Wells.

-3.5.1.5 If the Subdistrict is not in compliance with the Sustainable Water Supply requirements of the Groundwater Rules, the Subdistrict Board of Managers will monitor the Subdistrict's five-year rolling average of total groundwater withdrawals, calculated in paragraph 3.5.1.2, for the first five years the Subdistrict is operating under an approved ARP in order to determine if the imposition of a Groundwater Withdrawal Fee lowers the annual groundwater withdrawals to within the requirements of the Sustainable Water Supply as determined by paragraph 3.5.1.3.
-If after the fifth year of operation under an ARP, the imposition of a fee does not reduce Subdistrict groundwater withdrawals to the level necessary to meet the Sustainable Water Supply requirements of the Groundwater Rules, the Board of Managers will implement one or more of the following actions: a temporary or permanent fallow program: seek to purchase and retire groundwater rights; evaluate the potential effectiveness of a Conservation Reserve Enhancement Program; or, such other actions as are deemed necessary for the purpose of managing the amount of groundwater being withdrawn from Subdistrict and Contract Wells.
-If actions taken by the Board of Managers have not brought the Subdistrict into compliance with the Sustainable Water Supply requirements of the Groundwater Rules, it will be necessary for the Board of Managers to require reductions in groundwater withdrawals from Subdistrict Wells and Contract Wells in an amount necessary to bring the 5-year running average groundwater withdrawals to within the range required for compliance by the end of the tenth year of operations.
+3.5.1.5 If the Subdistrict is not in compliance with the Sustainable Water Supply requirements of the Groundwater Rules in the first year of operation under the ARP, the Subdistrict's Board of Managers will monitor the Subdistrict's 5-year rolling average of total groundwater withdrawals, calculated in paragraph 3.5.1.2, for the first three years the Subdistrict is operating under an approved ARP in order to determine if the imposition of a groundwater withdrawal fee lowers the annual groundwater withdrawals to within the requirements of the Sustainable Water Supply as determined by paragraph 3.5.1.3.
+If, after the first three years, the imposition of a fee does not reduce Subdistrict groundwater withdrawals to the level necessary to meet the Sustainable Water Supply requirements of the Groundwater Rules, the Board of Managers must implement one or more of the following actions: a temporary or permanent fallow program, which may include a Conservation Reserve Enhancement Program; purchase and retire groundwater rights; or, require mandatory reductions in groundwater withdrawals from Subdistrict Wells and Contract Wells.
+If other actions taken by the Board of Managers have not brought the Subdistrict into compliance with the Sustainable Water Supply requirements of the Groundwater Rules by the end of the sixth year of operating under an annual ARP, the Board of Managers must require reductions in groundwater withdrawals from Subdistrict Wells and Contract Wells in an amount necessary to bring the 5-year running average groundwater withdrawals to within the range required for compliance by the end of the tenth year of operations.